 1. Take time out

 Even if it’s just 10 minutes a day, take some time out!
-Go outside, have a cup of tea, lay on your bed, do some deep breathing, or call up a friend and catch up on the latest gossip.
+Go outside, have a cup of tea, lie on your bed, do some deep breathing, or call up a friend and catch up on the latest gossip.
 Just do something you enjoy to rejuvenate you a little.
 It doesn’t have to be a big chunk of time, just long enough for you to unwind.

 2. Take care of your skin

 Motherhood can be an emotional roller coaster and can leave us with insecurities.
-Taking care of your skin will help you to maintain a youthful look and to leave you feeling more confident.
+Taking care of your skin will help you to maintain a youthful look and leave you feeling more confident.
 Drink plenty of water, moisturise regularly, do a weekly facemask, steam your face and exercise to get rid of impurities.
 Collagen Food powder contains nutrients that boost collagen production to help with skin elasticity, wrinkles and overall skin health.

 Stretching can be so therapeutic.
 It can relieve muscle tension, oxygenate your body, improve flexibility and induce relaxation.
 It doesn’t take up too much time to give yourself a good stretch, but you will reap the benefits.
 Try to set aside 5 minutes a day to do some stretches.
 There are plenty of free yoga tutorials online that you can use for some inspiration.